HomeLatest NewsDefenceChina slaps sanctions on top US arm manufacturers Lockheed Martin and Raytheon Technologies

 The sanctions come following arms sales to Taiwan by the US companies.
 This is the third time China has announced punishments against US companies.

-With tensions already flaring up between and the US after the former came out in open support to Russia over its stance on Ukraine amid growing differences with the US over its Taiwan policy, the Chines administration has announced to slap sanctions on top US defence manufacturers Corp and Technologies Corp.
+With tensions already flaring up between China and the US after the former came out in open support to Russia over its stance on amid growing differences with the US over its policy, the Chines administration has announced to slap sanctions on top US defence manufacturers Lockheed Martin Corp and Raytheon Technologies Corp.

 Beijing views the self-ruled island of Taiwan as a breakaway province that must accept Chinese sovereignty and has never renounced the use of force to achieve that goal.